always0ne/repositoryTemplate/README.md

 # Repository Quick Start template
 this project' purpose is to create a make Repository with a collection of default settings
-click `Use this template` and use this template!
 `Wirte one paragraph of project description`

 ## Summary